On this page

 The four signals AI weighs

-Clips that start mid-thought ("...and that's why we decided to switch") or end without resolution ("...so we'll see what happens") feel broken to the viewer.
-Even a beautifully delivered moment fails if the viewer needs missing context to understand it.
+The second is narrative completeness.
+A short clip has to feel like a whole unit — setup, development, payoff, or claim, evidence, conclusion, or question, exploration, answer.
+Clips that start mid-thought ("…and that's why we decided to switch") or trail off without resolution ("…so we'll see what happens") feel broken, and even a beautifully delivered line fails if the viewer needs missing context to follow it.

 Why language models are good at this